liamg/peridot/README.md

 User environment management for Linux/OSX.
 Think Terraform for your dotfiles and local setup that can be replicated across your machines, regardless of differences in distro, window manager etc.

+If you struggle with maintaining your dotfiles in one big git repository and/or sharing them across multiple machines, Peridot is for you.

 ## Documentation

 Please see the [official documentation](https://www.liam-galvin.co.uk/peridot/guide).